When Is the Best Time

 Tip: Planning to visit the Everglades as well?
 View our complete Everglades – Florida – Best Time to Visit – Season Guide

 The best time to swim with manatees in Florida is from mid-November to late March.
-Only then hundreds of manatees are present at the springs.
-The total population in Crystal River alone reaches up to 800 manatees during the winter months.
+Only during these months hundreds of manatees are present at the springs.
+The total population in Crystal River alone reaches up to 900 manatees during the winter and early spring.

 Tour Recommendations | November – March

-Every winter and spring, you can experience the once in a lifetime experience to swim with manatees on a guided tour.
+Every winter and spring, you can experience the once-in-a-lifetime experience of swimming with manatees on a guided tour.
 Crystal River is the only place in the USA where you can enter the water and are allowed to swim the manatees.
 It’s highly recommended that you pre-book an early morning tour.
-Why early morning?
-It’s less busy and the manatees are more active during that time.
-The best tours you can book are provided by River Ventures USA: Crystal River Florida – 3 Hour Swim with Manatees (safe with GetYourGuide).

 Manatee Calendar | Florida (Winter/Summer)